wwpass/gluu/INSTALLATION.md

 ### Import Users to Gluu

-If you have an account management infrastructure (i.e. Active Directory, OpenLDAP, eDirectory), make sure to connect them with Gluu.
+If you have an account management infrastructure (i.e. Active Directory, OpenLDAP, eDirectory), make sure to integrate them with Gluu.
 To import users to your Gluu server, refer to Gluu instruction videos [Part 1/3](https://www.gluu.org/gluu-server-cache-refresh-configuration-part-1/), [Part 2/3](https://www.gluu.org/gluu-server-cache-refresh-configuration-part-2/),